OMR-Research/Smashcima/docs/03_scene-objects.md

 ### Named queries

-While using these generic inverse queries with `lambda` expressions for link names is possible, it's a little bit verbose and hard to read.
+While using these generic inverse queries with `lambda` expressions for link names is possible, it is a little bit verbose and hard to read.
 Instead, when defining a new scene object type, you should provide a set of custom methods that define better names for these queries.

 For example, we can extend the `Notehead` class to define the query to get a notehead for a corresponding `Note`: